Feminist bookstore

 Feminist bookstores sell material relating to women's issues, gender, and sexuality.
 These stores served as some of the earliest open spaces for feminist community building and organizing.

 Prior to the spread of feminist bookstores, bookselling was a trade dominated by white men in the United States.
 There was a lack of awareness and interest within this bookstore leadership to meet the demands for woman-centered literature being raised by feminists at the time.
 Though some bookstores featured small sections of women's literature or feminist books, these were limited and did not provide the range and depth representative of this category, treating topics not centered around men as an extra section of bookshops rather than an integral part.

 History

-Feminist bookstores emerged within this context as spaces not only for buying books, but building communities for women, lesbians, and feminists more broadly as part of the growing feminist movement of the mid-20th century.
-These independent bookstores formed a network across the United States and abroad during the 1960s and after as part of the second-wave feminist movement.
-Sisterwrite, Britain's first feminist bookshop, opened in 1978; it was run as a collective.
+Many feminist bookstores were established in the mid-twentieth century during the women's liberation movement of second-wave feminism, when feminist separatism and lesbian feminism were growing in popularity.
+Beginning in 1968 and lasting into the 1980s, the international women in print movement aimed to create autonomous, alternative communications networks created by and for women.
+Feminists involved with the movement established hundreds of feminist periodicals, presses, and bookstores as part of this effort.
+After attending the 1976 Women in Print Conference, Carol Seajay of Old Wives Tales founded Feminist Bookstore News, which became the definitive trade publication for feminist bookstores.

-In addition to their function as booksellers, feminist bookstores served as places of learning and organizing for social change.
-Many feminist bookstores were collectively run by boards of women in a non-hierarchical structure.
-This was an anti-capitalist business model in line with second-wave feminists' belief that system change was needed in order to create meaningful change in women's lives.
+Feminist bookstores provided community spaces where women could meet, find feminist publications and educational resources, share their writings, and host events.
+In the United States, feminist bookstores included New Words Bookstore in Cambridge, Massachusetts, Old Wives Tales in San Francisco (founded by Carol Seajay), Amazon Bookstore Cooperative in Minneapolis, and A Woman's Place in Oakland, California.
+In the United Kingdom, feminist bookstores included Sisterwrite and Silver Moon Bookshop in London.